 The Burgerservicenummer or Dutch Citizen Service Number (BSN) is your official national identification in the Netherlands.
 It replaced the old social security number (sofinummer) in 2007.
 The Dutch BSN was introduced in July 2007 to enhance the efficiency of government administration and improve public service delivery to citizens.

 The BSN in the Netherlands is tied to the national register (BRP).
 Registering with the BRP is key to getting your Citizen Service Number in the Netherlands.
-After registering with the BRP, you’ll receive a Dutch BSN, which is necessary for any interactions with the Dutch government or public services, from receiving social security or healthcare to enrolling for study or paying tax.
+After registering with the BRP, you’ll receive a Dutch BSN, which is necessary for any interactions with the Dutch government or public services, including receiving Dutch social security and healthcare in the Netherlands.
 This means that the Burgerservicenummer functions as a social security number, a national identification number, and a tax number in the Netherlands.

 Whereas the sofinummer was the responsibility of the Dutch tax authority (Belastingdienst), the Dutch BSN is administered by the Ministry of the Interior (BZK) and issued by the local municipalities.
-It is a unique 8 or 9 digit number which can be found on Dutch passports, national ID cards, and driving licenses.
+It is a unique eight- or nine-digit number that can be found on Dutch passports, national ID cards, and driving licenses.

 You need a Citizen Service Number in the Netherlands if you live in the country or you intend to use government services from abroad.

-If you are coming to live in the Netherlands for long-term (longer than 4 months) then you will need to register with the BRP within 5 days of arriving in the Netherlands.
+If you are coming to live in the Netherlands for long-term (longer than four months) then you will need to register with the BRP within five days of arriving in the Netherlands.
 You will receive your Dutch BSN.

 If you live abroad and want to claim a Dutch social security payment (e.g., a pension), or if you would like to make a claim for a partner who is abroad, you can enrol in the BRP from overseas as a non-resident and receive a Dutch BSN.